 Oh.
 And purchase more Almond Extract.

-If you get the chance to make these, I encourage you to bless yourself with the Almond Extract joy I have found.
+If you get the chance to make these, I encourage you to bless yourself with the Almond Extract joy that I have found.

 - FOR THE SCONES: